 The City of Albany Has Declared a Snow Emergency - Now What?

-When the snow starts to fall in Albany, many of you may be wondering where to park to avoid a fine, as well as who is responsible for clearing the sidewalk in front of where you live.
+When snow starts to fall in Albany, many of you may be wondering where to park to avoid a fine, as well as who is responsible for clearing the sidewalk in front of where you live.
 See what constitutes a snow emergency, what your responsibility is with snow removal, how the parking regulations change, and learn some helpful tips for shoveling.

-What Is Considered to Be a Snow Emergency?
+What Is Considered a Snow Emergency?
 How Will You Know?

-During a major snow event, a snow emergency will likely be declared in Albany.
+During a major winter storm, a snow emergency will likely be declared in Albany.
 Snow emergencies are primarily called based on street conditions after a snow event.

 Total accumulation is one factor, but the city will take into account the amount of snow already on the street prior to the storm and whether another storm is forecasted for the near future.
 The temperatures on the day of the storm and the days immediately following it will also be taken into consideration.

 Snow Removal and Your Responsibilities

 The Department of General Services (DGS) is responsible for all snow plowing and ice treatment of over 250 miles of city streets.
 DGS hires outside contractors to help with the plowing and removal of snow and ice for over 670 city streets.